 - Demonstrated experience in the operations and management of a financially sustainable community arts facility.
 Relevant ceramics experience preferred.

 - Demonstrated experience providing successful arts-based instruction and programming based on register participation in a ‘fee for service’ business model.

 - Willingness to partner and network with other organizations.

 Pottery Lab public-private partnership formed

 The Parks and Recreation Department has entered into an agreement with Studio Arts Boulder (SAB) to manage and operate the Pottery Lab, located at 1010 Aurora Avenue.
 Beginning Jan.
 1, 2015, this partnership will facilitate the delivery of high-quality programs with community partners to improve the provision of customer services to the Boulder community.

 Pottery Lab History

-The Pottery Lab moved into the former Boulder Fire Department Station #2 in 1963.
+The Pottery Lab moved into the former Boulder Fire Department Station No. 2 in 1963.
 The building was known as the Mt.
-St. Gertrude Fire Station for its proximity to the school established for child with tuberculosis.
-It was built in 1908 at the insistence of volunteer Fire Chief George Fonda.
+St. Gertrude Fire Station for its proximity to the school established for children with tuberculosis.
+It was built in 1908 at the insistence of volunteer Fire Chief, George Fonda.